-a) Growth in Collingwood will primarily occur through a combination of intensification within the Delineated Built-Up Area, and development within the Designated Greenfield Areas.
-These two development contexts, as identified on Schedule 1, have different policy frameworks to guide their planning, approval and development.
+- a) Growth in Collingwood will primarily occur through a combination of intensification within the Built-Up Area Boundary, and development within the Greenfield Areas.
+These two development contexts, as identified on Schedule 1, have different policy frameworks to guide their planning, approval and development. - b) The Town's targeted mix of unit types for new residential dwelling units, to be achieved on a Town-wide basis, and including development through intensification initiatives, as well as through development on the identified Greenfield Areas, is: - i.
+35% single detached and semi-detached dwellings; - ii.
+35% townhouse dwellings; and - iii.
+30% apartment dwellings.

-Intensification within the Delineated Built-Up Area
+Intensification within the Built-Up Area Boundary

-- b) This Plan requires that a minimum of 50% of all new residential development within the Town shall be identified as intensification and shall occur within the Delineated Built-Up Area of the Town on an annual basis until 2041. - c) To facilitate residential intensification, this Plan includes defined Strategic Growth Areas intended to provide an effective framework for the provision of higher density, mixed-use development that will support an efficient and integrated transit system.
+c) This Plan promotes a target of 50% of all new residential dwelling units within the Town be identified as intensification and shall occur on lands within the Built-Up Area Boundary, as identified on Schedule 1, on an annual basis until 2051.

+- d) To facilitate residential intensification, this Plan includes defined Strategic Growth Areas intended to provide an effective framework for the provision of higher density, mixed-use development that will support a host of important planning objectives, including helping the Town respond to a changing climate, providing a diversity of housing options, including attainable and affordable housing opportunities and to support an efficient and integrated transit system.
 These Strategic Growth Areas serve and connect different areas of the Town that provide different community functions, and will therefore be different in terms of character, scale, mix of uses, and potential to accommodate future growth.
-Residential intensification initiatives will be subject to the following policies: - Residential intensification opportunities, as well as opportunities for new populationrelated employment opportunities (retail and service commercial uses, institutional uses and office uses) will be primarily accommodated within the Strategic Growth Areas; and, e) The Designated Greenfield Areas are expected to accommodate significant growth over the time horizon of this Plan as they develop as new Residential Communities and new Employment Areas.
-Designated Greenfield Areas that are planned to become Residential Communities shall achieve an overall minimum density of 55 residents and jobs combined per hectare.
-The Designated Greenfield Areas that are planned to become Employment Areas shall achieve an overall minimum density of 22 jobs per hectare.

-- ii.
-Intensification opportunities within the Community Areas will be limited, and will be primarily focused on the development of additional residential units, as defined in this Plan. - d) Intensification of the Employment Areas within the Delineated Built-Up Area for industrial, business park, and office uses, will be encouraged, where appropriate.
+Residential intensification initiatives will be subject to the following policies: - i.
+Residential intensification opportunities, as well as opportunities for new population-related employment opportunities (retail and service commercial uses, institutional uses and office uses) will be primarily accommodated within the Strategic Growth Areas.
+The Strategic Growth Areas are expected to achieve a minimum density target of 55 residents and jobs combined per hectare; and - ii.
+Intensification opportunities within the Residential Community Areas will be limited, and will be primarily focused on the development of compatible mid-rise buildings and Additional Residential Units, as defined in this Plan. - e) Intensification of the Employment Areas within the Built-Up Area Boundary for industrial, business park and office uses, will be encouraged, where appropriate.

-Development in the Designated Greenfield Areas (DGA)
+Development in the Greenfield Areas